Commission Internationale de Karting

-The Commission Internationale de Karting (CIK; English: International Karting Commission), also known as the CIK-FIA, is the primary governing body for international kart racing.
-Founded in 1962, it is one of seven World Championship commissions of the FIA.
+The Commission Internationale de Karting (CIK; lit.
+'International Karting Commission'), also known as FIA Karting and the CIK-FIA, is the primary governing body for international kart racing.
+Founded in 1962, it is one of six World Championship commissions of the FIA.

 Based in Geneva, the CIK-FIA holds responsibility for international kart racing rules and safety, as well as organising the Karting World Championship, amongst other competitions.

 History

 Organisation

 The CIK was founded by the FIA in 1962 as a sister commission to their Commission Sportive Internationale (CSI).
 In 1978, the FIA created a new governing body for automobile sport called the Fédération Internationale du Sport Automobile (FISA) which consumed the CSI, however the CIK remained with the FIA and became known as CIK-FIA in short.
 In the late 1980s and early 1990s, FISA was abolished, returning automobile sport control to the FIA and their new World Motor Sport Council, which also held authority over the CIK.

 In 1998, the CIK gained some independence and it was renamed to Fédération Mondial de Karting (FMK, also known as FMK-FIA), distinct from both the FIA and the separate organisations International Kart Federation and World Karting Association.
-However the Federation was short lived and in 2000, reverted back to being known as the CIK, or CIK-FIA, ultimately becoming one of seven World Championship commissions within the FIA.
+However the Federation was short lived and in 2000, reverted to being known as the CIK, or CIK-FIA, ultimately becoming one of seven World Championship commissions within the FIA.